 The left gets a modus vivendi, the right a concordat

-The Vatican makes concordats with rightwing governments, whether absolute monarchies or fascist dictatorships.
+The Vatican makes concordats with rightwing governments, both absolute monarchies and fascist dictatorships.
 However, it snubs equally authoritarian governments on the left.
 It only makes quiet working arrangements with communist countries, since their regimes compete with the Church ideologically, rather than complementing it.

 Ordination of priests at St. Peter's in Rome.
 Dictators